 I am a Ph.D. candidate in sociology at CUNY Graduate Center and a Demography Fellow at CUNY Institute for Demographic Research.

 Broadly speaking, I study urban inequality, immigration and racialized discourse using quantitative, spatial and computational methods.
-My dissertation investigates how neighborhood reputations take shape and how they drive neighborhood change through the lens of amenities, services, and media narratives.
+My dissertation investigates how neighborhood reputations come into form and how they shape neighborhood change through the lens of amenities, services, and media narratives.
 I am also engaged in collaborative projects on intra-Asian diversity and intergenerational mobility among immigrants.
-My work has been supported by several internal grants, including Stone Center Junior Scholarship and Provost’s Digital Innovation Grant.
+My work has been supported by several grants at the Graduate Center, including Stone Center Junior Scholarship, Pre-Dissertation Summer Research Grant and Provost’s Digital Innovation Grant.

 I am currently a teaching assistant for the M.S. program in Quantitative Methods in the Social Sciences at the Graduate Center.
 I also serve as student representative for the ASA Section on Asia and Asian America for 2025-2026.

-In my spare time, I am a violinist in community orchestras and occasionally at chamber music events.
+In my spare time, I play the violin occasionally in community orchestras and chamber music events.